 What happens if I need to print something and the device in my area is not working?

 When you print, your print job is placed into a print queue associated with your (CWID) also known as Secure Printing.
 This is no longer a direct print system.
 You must go to the printer, authenticate with your CWID and password or valid Staff ID Card and the printer will display all your print jobs.
 You may choose to print one, all or none of the print jobs at that time.
 If the print device in your area is not functioning, you can go to any other device at the college/district and print.
 A list of printer locations will be made available on the district web pages and we plan to have a map or list of other print devices near by posted at each print device.

 What will happen to the network printer shared by my department?
 What will happen to my individual printer?

 If your individual print device was purchased with personal funds, once a managed print system device is deployed for your use, you will be asked to take the printer home.
 This printer uses district electricity.

 ETS will no longer support or repair networked or individual printers once a managed print system device is deployed for your use.
 As devices fail, they will not be replaced.

 There will be exceptions throughout this deployment for specialized printing devices for marketing materials, output device in support of academic programs such as photography, and printers used by students in the classrooms are out of scope.
 Areas such as student government and the union offices are also out of scope.
-There may be a business reason for an individual printing device to remain, but this will need to be approved by executive management.
+There may be a business reason for an individual printing device to remain, but this will need to be approved by management.